pymor/pymor/docs/source/tutorial_mor_with_anns.md

     fom, _ = discretize_stationary_cg(problem, diameter=1/50)

-We can now import the :class:`~pymor.reductors.neural_network.NeuralNetworkOutputReductor` and initialize the reductor using the same data as before:
+We can now import the :class:`~pymor.reductors.neural_network.NeuralNetworkStatefreeOutputReductor` and initialize the reductor using the same data as before:

 .. jupyter-execute::

-    from pymor.reductors.neural_network import NeuralNetworkOutputReductor
+    from pymor.reductors.neural_network import NeuralNetworkStatefreeOutputReductor

-    output_reductor = NeuralNetworkOutputReductor(fom,
+    output_reductor = NeuralNetworkStatefreeOutputReductor(fom,
                                                            training_set,
                                                            validation_set,
                                                            validation_loss=1e-5)

 Similar to the `NeuralNetworkReductor`, we can call `reduce` to obtain a reduced order model.
 In this case, `reduce` trains a neural network to approximate the mapping from parameter to